Free guide · Updated 2026

 Pre-listing checklist

-- Deep clean, remove personal items, minor repairs
+- Deep clean, remove personal items, and complete obvious repairs

 Troubleshooting